Aum som somaya namah

 Due to overstimulation of Mangala.
 Chandra-8 = constantly renovating the emotional foundations.

 In pursuit of self-redefinition, Chandra-8 may embark on several iterations of the quest for Self.
 One may obtain numerous diplomas, certificates of specialty training, professional careers, marriages.
 Homes (Chandra) are bought and sold as one moves restlessly from one region to another.

-Emotionally, Chandra-8 is comfortable in crisis environments.
-When no crisis exists naturally, they may try to create one.
-These are the "crisis junkies" of modern business culture and the "intervention" enthusiasts in social work or healing professions.
+Chandra-8 are the "crisis junkies" of modern business culture and the "intervention" enthusiasts in social work specialties and healing professions.

 Chandra-8 may not be able to detect conventional psychic identity boundaries of others because their own boundaries are so fluid and move so suddenly.
 Thus Chandra-8 may acquire the reputation of a meddler, an agent of interference and disturbance, or an over-reactive member of the neighborhood, family, corporation, sahangha, or team.